 Financial support in the form of graduate assistantships is awarded based on the availability of funds, student's academic merit and academic performance.
-Graduate students must meet the following criteria to maintain assistantship eligibility: (1) enrollment as a full-time graduate student, (2) in good academic standing, i.e., not on probation, (3) satisfactory progress toward their degree.
+Graduate students must meet the following criteria to maintain assistantship eligibility: (1) enrollment as a full-time graduate student, (2) in good academic standing, i.e., not on probation, not charged on Academic integrity violations.
+(3) satisfactory progress toward their degree.
 Eligibility does not guarantee financial support.
 Faculty advisor nomination and selection for an assistantship is required.